yuhuicaoo/PotatoDiseaseClassificaation/README.md

 ## Results

-The model achieves significant accuracy in classifying plant diseases, demonstrating the effectiveness of data augmentation and model tuning.
+The model achieves significant accuracy in classifying potato diseases, demonstrating the effectiveness of data augmentation and model tuning.
 Visualisations of predictions and confidence levels are provided.